 NOTICE: If you operate a business and in the course of providing your product or service use Port facilities or properties, you are required to obtain a concession permit from the Port.
 Failure to obtain such a permit will result in removal from Port property.

 Boaters wishing to access the Columbia River may do so using the Port's boat ramp at Marina Park and the associated boat trailer parking area.
 Sheltered from the winds for which the Columbia River Gorge is known, Bingen Harbor is both a favorite launch site with calm water and light winds and a regular stopover for boaters traveling the river that want a respite from from the swells and chop.
-For more information on boating in the Gorge, visit the Hood River Yacht Club.
+Other Columbia Gorge boat launch sites include Port of Cascade Locks (Cascade Locks, OR), Port of Hood River (Hood River, OR), Port of Skamania (Stevenson, WA), Meyer State Park (Mosier, OR), and Port of The Dalles (The Dalles, OR).

 If you find yourself in trouble while boating in the Columbia River Gorge, the following companies provide assistance and other services to pleasure boaters in the mid-Columbia region.